AES-Outreach/Winter-2024-Coop-Interviews/README.md

 5. Click **Submit New Issue**
 6. Done!
 Thank you for completing the challenge, we look forward to discussing your solution with you during the interview. 🎉

-If you have any questions, you can email Alexandre Séguin at asegui8@uottawa.ca
+If you have any questions, you can email Ivana Erlich at ierlich@uottawa.ca

 ## Bonus Challenges
 If you're done and looking for more challenges, try these out:

-- Make your UI responsive, that is usable on all screen sizes
+- Give the user 3 lives instead of immediate failure
 - Add animations
-- Keep track of how many games the user has won or lost
+- Use session tokens from the API docs to ensure duplicate questions are never asked